 Beautiful music is the art of the prophets that can calm the agitations of the soul; it is one of the most magnificent and delightful presents God has given us.

-In Variation XIII Elgar uses a musical cryptogram to spell the initials for Joseph Joachim’s romantic motto “Frei aber einsam” (Figure 18.1).
+In Variation XIII, Elgar uses a musical cryptogram to spell the initials for Joseph Joachim’s romantic motto, “Frei aber einsam” (Figure 18.1).
 This motto forms the basis of a musical cryptogram made famous in a work for violin, the F-A-E Sonata.
-Elgar was a concert violinist who had aspirations of becoming a famous soloist like Joachim, but his hopes were dashed through a lack of private instruction during his formative years.
-Elgar continued to identify closely with the violin, and even composed a concerto for the instrument.
-As I explain in this post, Elgar achieves this cryptographic sleight of hand by his choice of keys for the Mendelssohn fragments: F minor, A flat major and E flat major.
-The German motto portrayed by the initials F.A.E. means "Free but lonely", a meaning that dovetails precisely with Elgar's comments about the Enigma Theme capturing his "sense of the loneliness of the artist."
+Elgar was a concert violinist who aspired to become a famous soloist like Joachim, but his hopes were dashed through a lack of private instruction during his formative years.
+Elgar continued to identify closely with the violin and even composed a concerto for the instrument.
+As I explain in this post, Elgar achieves this cryptographic sleight of hand by his choice of keys for the Mendelssohn fragments: F minor, A flat major, and E flat major.
+The German motto portrayed by the initials F.A.E. means "Free but lonely," a meaning that dovetails precisely with Elgar's comments about the Enigma Theme capturing his "sense of the loneliness of the artist."
 Variation XIII is the only movement lacking any initials or name that can be linked to one of the composer's friends.
-In place of the initials Elgar placed three mysterious asterisks (***).
+In place of the initials, Elgar placed three mysterious asterisks (***).
 Based on my original discovery of the F.A.E. cipher in Variation XIII, the initials for this romanticized motto fill in those missing letters.
 More importantly, they pinpoint the identity of the unstated Principal Theme: A Mighty Fortress.
 How?
 By means of Elgar's favorite pastime, cryptography of course.

 The initials F.A.E. are virtually identical to those for A Mighty Fortress (A.M.F.), the literal English translation of Ein feste Burg.
 Two of the letters are exact matches (A and F), and the third differs only in terms of orientation as the letters E and M are essentially duplicates.
 This insight is graphically portrayed by one of Elgar's most famous cryptograms, the Dorabella cipher.